pyepics/pyepics/doc/pv.rst

    if timeout is ``None``, the PVs connection_timeout parameter will be used.
 If that is also ``None``, :data:`ca.DEFAULT_CONNECTION_TIMEOUT`  will be used.

 .. method:: disconnect()

    disconnect a PV, clearing all callbacks.

+.. method:: reconnect()

+   reconnect (or try to) a disconnected PV.

+.. method:: clear_auto_monitor()

+   turn off automatic monitoring of a PV.
+Note that this will suspend all event callbacks on a PV at the CA level by calling :func:`ca.clear_subscription`, but will not clear the list of PVs callbacks.
+This means that doing :meth:`reconnect` will resume event processing including any callbacks or the PV.

 .. method:: add_callback(callback=None[, index=None [, with_ctrlvars=True[, **kw]])